Data Compliance

 }

-In the second example containing VB data, the type is the start of the CDRs JSON files, whilst "my_ocp_vb_verification"
+In the following example containing VB data, the type is the start of the CDRs JSON files, whilst "my_ocp_vb_verification" is the name selected for the export subscription.

 {